mongodb/specifications/source/auth/auth.rst

 Q: Should a driver support lazy authentication?
     No, for the same reasons as given in the previous section, as lazy authentication is another mechanism for allowing multiple credentials to be associated with a single MongoClient instance.

+Q: Why does SCRAM sometimes SASLprep and sometimes not?
+    When MongoDB implemented SCRAM-SHA-1, it required drivers to *NOT* SASLprep usernames and passwords.
+The primary reason for this was to allow a smooth upgrade path from MongoDB-CR using existing usernames and passwords.
+    Also, because MongoDB's SCRAM-SHA-1 passwords are hex characters of a digest, SASLprep of passwords was irrelevant.

+    With the introduction of SCRAM-SHA-256, MongoDB requires users to explicitly create new SCRAM-SHA-256 credentials distinct from those used for MONGODB-CR and SCRAM-SHA-1.
+This means SCRAM-SHA-256 passwords are not digested and any Unicode character could now appear in a password.
+    Therefore, the SCRAM-SHA-256 mechanism requires passwords to be normalized with SASLprep, in accordance with the SCRAM RFC.

+    However, usernames must be unique, which creates a similar upgrade path problem.
+SASLprep maps multiple byte representations to a single normalized one.
+An existing database could have multiple existing users that map to the same SASLprep form, which makes it impossible to find the correct user document for SCRAM authentication given only a SASLprep username.
+After considering various options to address or workaround this problem, MongoDB decided that the best user experience on upgrade and lowest technical risk of implementation is to require drivers to continue to not SASLprep usernames in SCRAM-SHA-256.

 Version History
 ===============

+Version 1.6 Changes
+    * Change SCRAM-SHA-256 rules such that usernames are *NOT* normalized;
+      this follows a change in the server design and should be available in server 4.0-rc0.

 Version 1.5 Changes
     * Clarify auth handshake and that it only applies to non-monitoring